Websoft9/docker-onlyofficecommunityserver/README.md

 ## Installation

-We assume that you are already familiar with Docker, and please set the default **database and application password** by [docker-compose file](docker-compose.workspace.yml) before docker-compose up
+We assume that you are already familiar with Docker, and you can modify [docker-compose file](docker-compose.workspace.yml) by yourselt

 ```
 git clone --depth=1 https://github.com/Websoft9/docker-onlyofficecommunityserver
 cd docker-onlyofficecommunityserver
 docker-compose up -d
 ```
-Once complete installation, you can use you local browser to access URL: *http://Instance's Internet IP:9003* to start it.
+Once complete installation, you can use you local browser to access URL: ***http://Instance's Internet IP:9003*** to start it.

 ## Parameters